-To reach homeowners we have been marketing our company through a local remodeling magazine.
+To reach homeowners, we have been marketing our company through a local remodeling magazine.
 However, our main focus is designers, architects and builders.
 This requires more than advertising, and requires time spent in introductions and networking, as well as word of mouth, et cetera.
 Oftentimes we are called upon by architectural firms to make presentations about our product and its uses.
 Although concrete is by no means new to the islands, decorative concrete is.

 What are some of the more notable jobs you’ve done?

-Commercially we have done work for Starbucks and Jamba Juice, as well as other established businesses.
+Commercially, we have done work for Starbucks and Jamba Juice, as well as other established businesses.
 Residentially, some of our more notable jobs involved poured-in-place shower stalls, concrete sinks, and ground, integrally colored floors similar to terrazzo.

 Do you prefer cast-in-place applications or casting off site?

-I don’t really have a preference, but most of our work is cast off site in our studio.
+I don’t really have a preference, but we cast most of our work off site in our studio.
 This method allows for greater quality control, versatility and expression.
 Forms can be made in the studio that are impossible to make on site, where most pieces are finished with a trowel.
 Three-dimensional works — inlays, drain-boards, bowls, et cetera — are more easily achieved and more beautifully executed in our studio.